 Philosophy of Yoga

-Yoga Philosophy is a complex and varied subject that has been studied and practiced for thousands of years.
-It involves many different aspects including physical exercises, meditation, spirituality and more.
+The Philosophy of yoga is a complex and varied subject that has been studied and practiced for thousands of years.
+It involves many different aspects including physical exercises, meditation, spirituality, and more.
 One of the core components of yoga philosophy is the eight limbs of yoga, which guide exponent on their journey to enlightenment.
 In this blog post, we will take an in-depth look at the Eight Limbs of Yoga and discuss how to apply them to our daily lives.

 The eight limbs of yoga, also known as Ashtanga yoga, were first organized by the first sage Patanjali in the Yoga Sutras.
-They are a set of guidelines that provide extensive framework for the practice of yoga, both on and off the mat.
-The eight limbs are as follows:
+They are a set of guidelines that provide an extensive framework for the practice of yoga, both on and off the mat.

 - Yama – The ethical principles that rule our interactions with others, including non-violence, truthfulness, non-stealing, moderation, and non-possessiveness.